St. Joseph College of Cavite: History

 During the early post liberation days of 1945, the late Msgr.
 Pedro Lerena was the parish priest of San Roque Church in Cavite City.
 He looked for an opportunity to propose his plan to the Very Reverend Mother Rosario Rosales, then Superior General of the Congregation of the Augustinian Recollect Sisters, of having a Catholic school in the City of Cavite.

-The Superior General of the Congregation of the Augustinian Recollect Sisters sent the very first group of Sisters: Sr. Ma Celina Magcauas, as the Superior-Principal, Sr. Caridad Salazar and Sr. Margarita Ponce, as her companion.
+The Superior General of the Congregation of the Augustinian Recollect Sisters sent the very first group of Sisters: Sr., as the Superior-Principal, Sr. Caridad Salazar and Sr. Margarita Ponce, as her companion.
 They were led by Sr. Ma.
 Celina Magcauas as their local community superior.

 The sisters rented an old two-story house on a lot directly across the street at the back entrance of the San Roque Parish Church and near the sea in a quite residential section of the city.
 On July 2, 1945, classes were opened and this became the first school building and known as the Saint Joseph Institute.
 Inauguration was made in the presence of Very Reverend Mother General Rosario Rosales and a group of Sisters.

 From its humble beginnings as the St. Joseph Institute, it was renamed St. Joseph College in 1947.
 The Augustinian Recollect Sisters take turns in managing the school.
 The school’s expansion in buildings and program offerings is in response to the needs and aspirations of the people in the community.
 An additional baccalaureate program was added at a time when hotels and restaurants were beginning to operate in the suburbs as a result of expatriates moving into the province due to the opening and development of an export processing zone in the nearby town of Rosario.